python/cpython/Doc/c-api/sequence.rst

 .. c:function:: PyObject* PySequence_List(PyObject *o)

-   Return a list object with the same contents as the arbitrary sequence *o*.
+   Return a list object with the same contents as the sequence or iterable *o*, or *NULL* on failure.
 The returned list is guaranteed to be new.
+This is equivalent to the Python expression ``list(o)``.

 .. c:function:: PyObject* PySequence_Tuple(PyObject *o)